Harlequin Watford: History

 Following Intu Properties plc entering administration in June 2020, a subsidiary of the company called Intu SGS received funding to take full control of the centre along with Lakeside, Victoria Centre and Braehead.
 The transfer from Intu to Intu SGS is expected to take place by the end of 2020, and will involve Global Mutual becoming asset manager of the centres and Savills serving as property manager.

 On 4 March 2021, new owners Global Mutual announced the renaming of the centre to atria Watford.
 It is named after the skylights spanning its roof.
 This announcement caused controversy, with calls to revert the name to the Harlequin.

-The shopping centre was officially renamed as Harlequin Watford on 3rd July 2025.
+The shopping centre was officially renamed Harlequin Watford on 3 July 2025.